ethereum/EIPs/EIPS/eip-pbmrc1.md

 ## Motivation

-The establishment of this protocol seeks to forestalls technology fragmentation and consequently a lack of interoperability.
+The establishment of this proposal seeks to forestalls technology fragmentation and consequently a lack of interoperability.
 By making the PBM specification open, it gives new participants easy and free access to the pre-existing market standards, enabling interoperability across different platforms, wallets, payment systems and rails.
 This would lower cost of entry for new participants, foster a vibrant payment landscape and prevent the development of walled gardens and monopolies, ultimately leading to more efficient, affordable services and better user experiences.

 ## Definitions